paypal/paypal-ios/Guides/venmo-checkout.md

 This guide shows you how to accept a **Venmo payment** (One-Time Checkout) in your iOS app with PayPal Mobile SDK V3.0.0.
 Venmo checkout uses its own client, `VenmoClient`, and reuses the Universal Link and fallback scheme you registered in Install & Setup.
 When the buyer taps your Venmo button, checkout opens the Venmo app if it is installed and the buyer is eligible; otherwise it falls back to an in-app browser automatically. **Venmo supports One-Time Checkout only** — vault flows are not supported for Venmo.

-> **⚠ Status — not in the published iOS SDK.** The iOS SDK on `main` has no Venmo module: `Package.swift` ships only CorePayments, PaymentButtons, PayPalWebPayments, CardPayments, and FraudProtection (the `feature/venmo-app-switch` branch is the same).
-The API on this page — `VenmoClient`, `VenmoCheckoutRequest`, and especially the `appSwitchIfEligible` flag — is **provisional and unverified against shipped iOS code**; confirm it with the SDK / Venmo team before relying on it.
-Venmo currently exists as a module in the **Android** SDK, not iOS.

 > **Before you start:** complete [Install & Setup (iOS)](install-and-setup.md).

 ## Overview